'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

 I returned to the crime scene in Hyde Park, but before I did, I went to speak to a certain Madam Dillingham, about the issue of the preternatural Cult of Death and the skulls.
 I had brought one of the skulls retrieved.
 Harrison had informed me, about the possible nexus of this anonymous cult.
 Several newspapers were starting to imply this unknown and delitescent cult as well as the masons, as possibly linked to the murders.

 After speaking to this charismatic and necromantic woman, I began to believe that the cult could be connected to the case.
 When I arrived at the park, I wanted to prove a theory I had that was very subjective and transparent.
-If the killers were brash and calculative in their murders, then they would have the audacity and obsession to return to the last crime scene.
+If the killer or killers were brash and calculative in their murders, then they would have the audacity and obsession to return to the last crime scene.

 The murders had terrorised and gorgonised the denizens of London.
 The populace was too, becoming more zetetic and sapient, with each and every murder.
 At the scene I observed with careful awareness the area and its surroundings.
 I sensed the presence of wandering eyes of hardihood, watching me argutely.
 I noticed there were fresh footprints made in the soil of the park, by the garden where Sally Doyle was located.
 It was difficult to make a proper analysis of the origin of the footprints.
-However, I had the police make a replica of the prints and retain them for purpose of evidence.
+However, I had the police make a replica of the prints and retain them for purpose of forensic evidence.

 Thereafter, I returned to headquarters and spoke to Harrison and Captain Bailey.
 They were informed, about the finding of the footprints.
 I was anxious to hear from Harrison, what he observed of Mr Craddock's whereabouts during the day.
 Harrison did not offer me anything substantial.
 Mr Craddock only stepped out for an engagement he had in a restaurant in Piccadilly, with his fellow actors.
 I told him to have an officer observe him during the night.

 There was an urgent resolve in me to identify the murderer or murderers, but I could not afford to make any real compulsive hamartia.
 The night was staid and halcyon, and appeared that London would be spared of a gruesome murder.
-And as the night evolved, it seemed that was to be the case; but the mesonoxian bustle of the city would be quickened, by three shocking deaths during midnight.
+And as the night evolved, it seemed that was to be the case; but the mesonoxian stir of the city would be quickened, by three shocking deaths during midnight.

 All the three murders would happen, in different parts of the city.
 One of the murders the first, took place in the East End, occupying the attention of the police.
 The second murder was in the upper West End, and the third the most disturbing took place, not far from the main thoroughfare of the city London Bridge.
 It was a new pattern in the murders, and one that I did not expect.
 Indeed, the criminal or criminals had beguiled and humiliated the Metropolitan Police.